 - Adult/child protection is a part of safeguarding and promoting welfare.
-This refers to the activity which is undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect.
+This refers to the activity undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect.

-- Abuse and neglect may occur in a family, in a community and in an institution.
+- Abuse and neglect may occur in a family, in a community or in an institution.
 It may be perpetrated by a person or persons known to the child or vulnerable adult or by strangers, by an adult or by a child.
 It may be an infliction of harm or a failure to prevent harm.

 Signed ..................................................
 Chair of Circuit Meeting